Clemapfel/jluna/docs/manual.md

 end
 ```

-We see that `jluna` assembled a struct type whos field names and types are as we have specified.
-The type is also `mutable` and it has a default construct (a constructor that takes no arguments).
-The default values here are taken from an unmodified instance of `T` (`RGBA()`) in our case.
+We see that `jluna` assembled a struct type, whose field names and types are as we have specified.
+Even the order in which we called `add_field` for specific names is preserved.
+This becomes important for the default constructor (a constructor that takes no arguments).
+The default values for all the field are taken from an unmodified, default initialized instance of `T` (`RGBA()`) in our case.
 This is why the type needs to be default constructible.
+We furthermore note that the type is `mutable`.

-After having now evaluated this expression and defining the type, the following works:
+Having evaluated the above expression and thus defining the type, from this point onwards, the following works:

 ```cpp
 auto instance = RGBA();